apache/spark/docs/howto/connection/index.rst

     Single underscores surround ``CONN``.
 This is in contrast with the way ``airflow.cfg`` parameters are stored, where double underscores surround the config section name.
+    Connections set using Environment Variables would not appear in the Airflow UI but you will be able to use them in your DAG file.

 The value of this environment variable must use airflow's URI format for connections.
 See the section :ref:`Generating a Connection URI <generating_connection_uri>` for more details.